automan-lang/AutoMan/README.md

-AutoMan: Human-Computation Runtime v0.4
+AutoMan: Human-Computation Runtime v1.0
 ---------------------------------------

-This is a maintenance release of AutoMan.
+This is a major release of AutoMan.
+Code written using earlier versions (< 1.0) will need to be rewritten as AutoMan's syntax has changed.
+See below for details.

+Major changes include:

+* Support for non-quality-controlled question types in addition to the standard quality-controlled types.
+* Per-question budgets.
+* All Scala concurrency details are now hidden.
+Instead of dealing with low-level Scala `Future` objects, instead you pattern-match on AutoMan `Outcome` objects.
+* A an important but subtle bias toward accepting low-confidence answers has been eliminated by modifying AutoMan's core algorithm.
+The details are discussed in our upcoming CACM Research Highlights article (stay tuned!).
+* A much more capable record-and-replay engine.
+For example, if your program terminates abnormally, on restart AutoMan will continue as if nothing unusual happened.
+Earlier versions of AutoMan only memoized answered MTurk HITs, which meant that restarts would schedule new work even if HITs had been completed during the interim.
+The new version records the complete state of a computation on MTurk.
+* The replay engine can also be used to provide mocks for your unit tests.
+We will be expanding on these capabilities in the near future--stay tuned!
+* AutoMan now has a simple plugin architecture, designed to support a visual debugger [currently being developed](https://github.com/BartoszJanota/automan-debugger) for IntelliJ IDEA largely through the efforts of our excellent Google Summer of Code intern, Bartosz Janota.
+This work was based on an [earlier web-based prototype](https://bitbucket.org/btamaskar/automan-debugger) from a talented undergrad working in our lab, Bianca Tamaskar.
+If you would like to develop plugins for AutoMan, get in touch!
+* Many changes to enhance reliability.

 Please report any bugs you may find to the project maintainer, Dan Barowy <dbarowy@cs.umass.edu>.

 License
 -------

-AutoMan is licensed under the GPLv2, Copyright (C) 2011-2014 The University of Massachusetts, Amherst.
+AutoMan is licensed under the GPLv2, Copyright (C) 2011-2015 The University of Massachusetts, Amherst.

 Building a JAR